+Take your regular lemonade stand game to the next level this summer!
 Learn How to Build a Lemonade Stand with a Recycled Pallet.
-Easy step by step directions to make your neighborhood stand a happening place!
+Easy step by step directions to make your own DIY lemonade stand the best on the block!

 How to Build a Lemonade Stand with a Recycled Pallet

-Best part, this only cost me $1.00 to make!
-I bought the pallet from a local hardware store and the rest I had in scrap wood and left over paint from other projects!
+The best part about this DIY lemonade stand is that it only cost me $1.00 to make!
+I bought the pallet from a local hardware store and sourced the other materials from leftover scrap wood and paint from other projects!
 If you don’t have paint, consider getting the sample sizes from your local hardware store.

 - Circular Saw